How to claim Onward Supply Relief (OSR) if you import goods from outside the EU for onward supply to a country in the EU.

 2.2 Use OSR if you’re an agent

-You can use OSR, provided that:
+You can use OSR, provided the following both apply:

-(b) you act in your own name in relation to the onward supply
+you act in your own name in relation to the onward supply

 An agent acts in their own name in the onward supply if they act as though they were the vendor.
 We would not consider an agent to be acting in their own name if any of the following apply: